rh-ai-quickstart/Fraud-Detection-data-versioning-with-lakeFS/README.md

 ### Delete

-The `lakefs` project can be deleted, which will delete all of the resources in it, including deployments, secrets, pods, configmaps, etc.
+The project the apps were installed in can be deleted, which will delete all of the resources in it, including deployments, secrets, pods, configmaps, etc.
 ```
 oc delete project lakefs
 ```